 SCIENTIFIC MANAGEMENT: RENEWED GOVERNANCE FOR SYNERGY BETWEEN STRUCTURES

 - The Scientific Council (CS) guides the School in its scientific and innovation policy.
 It plays a role as expert and consultant to the School Council.

-Since 2015, it has been chaired by Didier Roux, Director of Research and Innovation at Saint-Gobain, member of the Academy of Sciences and of the Academy of Technologies.
 With 20 members, the CS has 70% of new entrants from the academic, institutional, and economic worlds, seven foreign members, and operates in complete parity.